-Arguably the greatest nuisance for landlords is a tenant who files notice to vacate that creates options for you instead of limiting them.
+Arguably the greatest nuisance for landlords is a tenant who files a notice to vacate that creates options for you instead of limiting them.
 Make sure your notice to vacate is delivered in a manner that can be proven.
-You will not spend a lot of money by hiring your attorney draft and send your notice to vacate for you.
+You will not spend a lot of money by hiring your attorney to draft and send your notice to vacate for you.
 And you get the added benefit of having the notice go out on a lawyer’s letterhead.

 And yes – hiring Girling Law will go a long ways towards helping you even the odds with your tenant!